What is Coinhako?

 Coinhako Trading fees

 Some top crypto exchanges offer flat trading fees instead of making a difference between who is the maker and who is the taker of each trade.
 Usually, you say that such exchanges’ trading fees are “flat”.
-Coinhako offers a flat trading fee of 0.90%.
-This fee is way above the industry average.
-The industry average is arguably around 0.25%.
-One should consider whether this exchange has a strong offering to investors in other respects that outweighs the disadvantage of having a trading fee almost four times higher than industry average.
+Coinhako offers a flat trading fee of 0.60%.
+This fee is above the industry average.

 Coinhako Withdrawal fees